-Cash: You can redeem your points to either get a statement credit or a deposit to a U.S. checking or savings account.
+- Cash back: You can redeem your points to either get a statement credit or a direct deposit to a U.S. checking or savings account.
 To do so, log in to the Ultimate Rewards portal and choose "Cash Back".

-Gift cards: You can convert Chase Sapphire Preferred rewards into gift cards for your favorite stores.
-There are more than 175 brands to choose from.
+- Gift cards: You can convert Chase Sapphire Preferred rewards into gift cards.
+Plus, there are more than 175 brands to choose from.
 In order to use your points for gift cards, log in to the Ultimate Rewards portal and choose "Gift Cards".

-Experiences: You can trade your points to attend exclusive experiences like virtual events, box seats, backstage passes, and more.
-Simply log in to the Ultimate Rewards portal and choose "Experiences."
+- Experiences: You can trade your points to attend exclusive experiences, such as virtual events, box seats, backstage passes, and more.
+Simply log in to the Ultimate Rewards portal and choose "Experiences".